 Feb.
-18, 2005 -- Both men and women can experience "atypical" heart attack symptoms, as well as classic signs of a heart attack.
+18, 2005 -- Both men and women can have common heart attack symptoms and ones that aren't typical.

 Heart Attacks in Men vs. Women